-In the GoodData Portal, variables are values assigned to individual users that dynamically impact the data they see.
-For example, a project administrator could define a variable that limits account managers' access to just those accounts in their region.
+Variables are values assigned to individual users that dynamically impact the data they see.
+For example, a project administrator could define a variable that allow account managers to see the accounts only in their region.
 This type of variables could serve to improve usability.

 In some situations, you may need to limit the number of values some users see in their dashboard attribute filters.
 For example, you can filter down a list of 100 products to only the products that apply to individual users.